svengreb/styleguide-javascript/src/rules/react/props.md

 #### Spreading Explicitly Known Props

 Spreading objects with known, explicit props.
-This can be particularly useful when testing React components with [Mocha][mocha]'s `beforeEach` construct.
+This can be particularly useful when testing React components with [Mocha][]'s `beforeEach` construct.

 ```jsx
 export default function Snow {